Convex structures of the unit tangent spheres in Teichm{\"u}ller space: Preliminaries

-\begin{lemma} Any two points $x, y$ in $(\teich(S), \dth)$ can be joined by a geodesic consisting of a concatenation of stretch paths along maximal chain-recurrent geodesic laminations containing $\mu(x,y)$, with the number of stretch paths in such a concatenation bounded by a constant depending only on the genus of $S$.
-If $\mu(x,y)$ is maximal, then $x$ and $y$ can be joined by a single stretch path. \end{lemma}
+\begin{theorem}[Thurston] Any two points $x, y$ in $(\teich(S), \dth)$ can be joined by a geodesic consisting of a concatenation of stretch paths along maximal chain-recurrent geodesic laminations containing $\mu(x,y)$, with the number of stretch paths in such a concatenation bounded by a constant depending only on the genus of $S$.
+If $\mu(x,y)$ is maximal, then $x$ and $y$ can be joined by a single stretch path. \end{theorem}